TradingView – Supertrend (Automated Trading)

 The value of condition should be the strategy that you just added.

-Important: You must set desired parameters to your strategy before creating the alert.
+Important: You must set the desired parameters on your strategy before creating the alert.

 Webhook Url

-• API Key can be found in AutoTrader Web menu (Settings -> API Key)
+• API Key can be found in AutoTrader Web menu (Settings -> Security)

 • Do not share this key with anyone

-• ACC-NAME is your pseudo account or group account name, see this link if you want to understand what these are.
+• ACC-NAME is your pseudo account or group account name.
+See this page if you want to understand what these are.

 • group should be true if you are passing a group account, false otherwise